Shareability of Quantum Correlations in a Many-Body Spin System with Two- and Three-Body Interactions: Shareability of Quantum Correlations in Multiparty Quantum Spin System

 \subsection{Information-theoretic Monogamy Scores}

-We now study the behaviour of monogamy scores of information-theoretic quantum correlation measures for the multiparty quantum spin system with two- and three-body interactions given in Eq.~(\ref{eq:ham}).
+We now study the behaviour of monogamy scores of information-theoretic quantum correlation measures for the multiparty quantum spin system with two- and three-body interactions given in Eq.~(\ref{eq:ham}) for a finite system length of $N=10$.
 Let us first consider quantum discord (see Appendix \ref{App:discord}) as a information-theoretic quantum correlation measure and the corresponding $N$-party discord monogamy score ($\delta_D$) is defined as

 with all notions here are carried from Sec.~\ref{sec:monogamy}.
 From Fig.~\ref{fig:dms_10_0}, it can be observed that when the external magnetic field is absent ($h=0$), only three-body interaction ($\alpha$) contribute to the variation of discord monogamy score.
 The discord monogamy score $\delta_D$ has the value $-0.49$ in the region $ 0<\alpha<1 $ (purple region), indicating that the multiparty state in this region have no restriction on the sharing of quantum correlations in the form of quantum discord among its subsystems.
 As $\alpha$ increases, $\delta_D$ assumes the values $0.45$ for $1 < \alpha < 1.7$ and $0.88$ for $\alpha > 1.7$, indicating that there exists a restriction on the sharing of quantum discord among the subsystems of Eq.~(\ref{eq:ham}) when $\alpha>1$.